zero-day-labs/riscv-iommu/README.md

 ### **Translation Request Interface**

 Slave interface to which DMA-capable devices connect to request address translations.
-A request is initiated by setting *AxVALID*.
-The input IO Virtual Address is read from the AxADDR bus.
+A request is initiated by setting *AxVALID*, and the input IO Virtual Address is read from the AxADDR bus.
+Translation requests are processed individually, i.e., subsequent requests are stalled until the current one is finished.

 ![My Image](doc/ext_interfaces/tr_comp_if.png)